actionml/harness/install.md

     export ADMIN_USER_ID=fc6c8616-1ef8-4440-8875-1bf21d5fbeef

 ## Setup Server-side TLS/SSL

+------------ Andrey ----------------

+To enable TLS/SSL on the Harness Server you will need a certificate to install.

+ - Generate a self-signed certificate or purchase one from a certificate authority.
+Use PKCS12 as the format.
+ - then generate a .jks to store the cert and use a private password to access the .jks file
+ - set env or harness-env to point to the .jks, and use the correct password
+ - set `HARNESS_SSL_ENABLED=true`

+------------ Andrey ----------------

-TLS can be toggled via HARNESS_SSL_ENABLED env variable (true|false).
+TLS can be toggled via `HARNESS_SSL_ENABLED` env variable (true|false).
 When set to 'true' it must be enabled on the Harness Server and on all SDKs that communicate with it.
 That means at very least Python must be configured because the CLI uses the Python SDK.

     export HARNESS_SSL_ENABLED=${HARNESS_SSL_ENABLED:-false}